kabanero-io/kabanero-foundation/design/digest.md

 To get the most out of Kabanero features, Kabanero design expects application stack tags to follow the semver tagging strategy documented above, although it is not strictly required.

 Kabanero Stack configuration is driven with tags, the enterprise managing stack versions following semver.
-When an application stack patch level is ready to be introduced to developers, we need to consider the need to configure Kabanero to activate the new patch before new lifecycle events for applications built on that stack arrive in the managing Kubernetes cluster.
-In otherwords, the new patch level needs to be activated before we try to build, deploy applications built on the new patch level.
+When an application stack patch level is ready to be introduced to developers, we need to consider the need to configure Kabanero to activate the new patch level before new lifecycle events for applications built on that stack arrive in the managing Kubernetes cluster.
+In otherwords, the new patch level should be activated before we try to build, deploy applications built on the new patch level.

 As a best practice, the stacks included in the Kabanero stack-hub specify only the `MAJOR.MINOR` tags for identifying the application stack version this application depends.
 This value, stored in the `.appsody-config.yaml` essentially declares that this application is not dependent on any specific `PATCH` level, only the feature set that is introduced and provided by the application stack at the `MAJOR.MINOR` level.
 Using the tag lookup strategy documented previously, we can depend on the `MAJOR.MINOR` tag to point the latest released `PATCH` level.